 The Airport is committed to making information and communications accessible to persons with disabilities.
-This includes a commitment to ensuring both print and online
+This includes a commitment to ensuring both print and online information is accessible to employees and the public, including emergency and safety

 By implementing features such as audio and visual announcements for flight schedules, digital signage, and tactile signage, the Airport seeks to increase inclusion in the travel experience.
 Providing clear and concise information in a format that is accessible to everyone can greatly enhance the communication experience for individuals with disabilities.